sandialabs/ctadl/README.md

 Its primary output format is [SARIF](https://sarifweb.azurewebsites.net), a results interchange format that enables VSCode visualization of taint analysis results.

+CTADL has flexible analysis options and supports a number of use cases.
+See the [documentation](https://ctadl.readthedocs.io/en/latest/) for detailed information.

 ## Compatibility

 CTADL works under MacOS, Linux, and Windows via Windows Subsystem for Linux (WSL).
 CTADL requires python 3.9 or later.